Voices in My Head (Falling in Reverse song)

 "Voices in My Head" is a song by American rock band Falling in Reverse.
 It was released on May 31, 2022, through Epitaph Records.
-The song was released as the second single from the band's upcoming EP Neon Zombie.
+It was released as a standalone single and was later included on their fifth studio album Popular Monster.
 The song was again produced by DangerKids vocalist Tyler Smyth and frontman Ronnie Radke.
 The song marks the return of bassist Tyler Burgess to the band.

 Promotion and release

 The band released the song through Epitaph Records accompanied by a release for their upcoming tour with Papa Roach, Hollywood Undead and Bad Wolves called "Rockzilla Summer Tour".
 The song reached 12 million streams in just one week on all platforms.
 In addition, the song reached 1 million views in just one week on YouTube.
-Like the previous single "Zombified", the song will be part of the band's next EP Neon Zombie, which is expected to be released in late 2022.
+Like the previous single "Zombified", the song will be part of the band's next EP Neon Zombie, which is expected to be released sometime in 2023.
+But the band later never announced any preview or estimated date for the EP.

+On May 7, 2024 the band released the single "Ronald" and after 7 years of the release of their fourth studio album Coming Home, the band finally announced that they would be releasing their fifth studio album called Popular Monster and it will be released on August 16, 2024.